vilevent/R_SimpleLinReg/README.md

 ![Scatterplot3](https://user-images.githubusercontent.com/96803412/148127175-41f43e1c-c783-4750-8e28-346ce0e690e6.PNG)
 - Positive correlation between size (x) and price (y) is present among the four years.

+#### We will use simple linear regression for modeling the relationship between these two continuous variables (size and price).

 ### Defining the linear regression model